Sin (Marvel Comics): Fictional character biography

 Sin later returns as one of the villains working alongside Zemo as part of a plot to forcibly sterilize the human race.
 She battles Captain America (Sam Wilson) and apparently falls to her death after refusing to allow the hero to save her from an explosion.

 After meeting the mysterious Kobik who was created from a shard of the Cosmic Cube, Sin's face was restored to normal.
-At the end of the Avengers: Standoff! storyline, Sin was with the Red Skull's clone when the latter re-establishes HYDRA with Crossbones.
+At the end of the Avengers: Standoff! storyline, Sin was with the Red Skull's clone when the latter re-establishes Hydra with Crossbones.

 When Jane Foster is forced to step down from her role on the Congress of the Nine Realms by Cul Borrson, the twisted god attempts to nominate Sin as Midgard's new representative, but Foster has already appointed S.H.I.E.L.D. agent Roz Solomon as her replacement.

-During the Secret Empire storyline, Sin and Crossbones are shown to be in charge of a super-prison that was established by HYDRA.
+During the Secret Empire storyline, Sin and Crossbones are shown to be in charge of a super-prison that was established by Hydra.
 Their super-prison was raided by the Underground in their mission to free their captive friends.

-Learning of an alternate future where her father took over the world, Sin allies with Miss Sinister and Mysterio, along with the forces of 'Neo-Hydra', with the goal of repeating the feat that led to that victory, in the form of Mysterio manipulating someone- Old Man Logan in the original version of events- into attacking other heroes.
-However, when Mysterio learns that the other villains plan to kill him once their efforts have succeeded, he turns on the other villains and betrays their location to a group of Avengers, which forces Neo-Hydra to flee.
+Learning of an alternate future where her father took over the world, Sin allies with Miss Sinister and Mysterio, along with the forces of "Neo-Hydra", with the goal of repeating the feat that led to that victory, in the form of Mysterio manipulating someone- Old Man Logan in the original version of events- into attacking other heroes.
+However, when Mysterio learns that the other villains plan to kill him once their efforts have succeeded, he turns on the other villains and betrays their location to a group of Avengers which forces Neo-Hydra to flee.

+In Rügen, Sin attacks a group of archaeologists and steals from them the helmet of Erida, imbuing her with the power to manipulate hatred and rage.
+Captain America, Photon, Shang-Chi, and Wasp of the Avengers Emergency Response Squad arrive to confront Sin, who had been using her new powers to send the locals into a mindless rage while empowering herself with their generated hatred.
+Sin is eventually stopped when Photon strikes her helmet at lightspeed with Captain America's shield, causing her to disintegrate.